ska-sa/katcp-python/doc/tutorial.rst

 :meth:`start` method is called to launch the client thread.
-The :meth:`wait_protocol` method waits until katcp version information has been received from the server, allowing the KATCP version spoken by the server to be known.
+The :meth:`wait_protocol` method waits until katcp version information has been received from the server, allowing the KATCP version spoken by the server to be known; server protocol iformation is stores in client.protocol_flags.
 Once you have finished with the client, :meth:`stop` can be called to request that the thread shutdown.
 Finally, :meth:`join` is used to wait for the client thread to finish.

 While the client is active the :meth:`blocking_request` method can be used to send messages to the KATCP server and wait for